-Eligibility: The competition is open to undergraduate students enrolled at the University for journalistic material published – in print, on the Web or in class – between June 16, 2012, and May 24, 2013, which is the last day of spring term.
-In addition, the judges will consider entries previously submitted for the 2011-2012 academic year.
+Eligibility: The competition is open to undergraduate students enrolled at the University for journalistic material published – in print, on the Web or in class – between May 24, 2013, and May 23, 2014, which is the last day of spring term.

 Judging: Awards will be made by a panel of professional journalists, broadcasters and/or University faculty.
 Their evaluation criteria include: originality; creativity; clarity in presentation; readability or audio/video storytelling; enterprise in reporting; journalistic significance, and accuracy of spelling and grammar.
 Entrants are strongly encouraged to submit examples that reflect the highest journalistic standards for fairness, accuracy and balance.